ava-labs/avalanche-docs/docs/subnets/create-a-fuji-subnet.md

 :::note

-Unless your Subnet has been deployed on other nodes, you will not be able to use other nodes, including the public API server `https://api.avax-test.network/`, to connect to MetaMask.
+Unless your Subnet has been deployed on other nodes, you is going to not be able to use other nodes, including the public API server `https://api.avax-test.network/`, to connect to MetaMask.

 If you want to open up this node for others to access your Subnet, you should set it up properly